corDomination/the-thoughts-of-man/data/markdown/articles/relationships.md

 ### Parental Protection
 One of the things parents often do (and that my mom did do), is put up restrictions to different aspects of their children's dating relationship for the good of their child.
 I started dating my wife in early highschool, and one of the things my mom did was limit how much time we spent with each other per week and how much time we had totally alone together.
-This was done out of a love, and to generalize this practice my mom implemented; It can be useful to restrict and curate how much and in what scenarios you interact with you signifcant other.
+This was done out of love, and to generalize this practice my mom implemented; It can be useful to restrict and curate how much and in what scenarios you interact with you signifcant other.
 These restrictions, implemented out of love, provided a protective framework that contributed to our relationship's health.
 Protect and nurture your relationship as a loving parent would for their child.
 Protect the beauty, the virtuous, the precious parts of the relationship and let go of the selfish, hedonistic, obsessive, and damaging behaviors.